 Look out Switzerland, Germany, and Japan, because the top Australian watch brands have arrived and they’re packing some serious heat.
-One might say Australian watches are part of a recent wave of Australian-made products that among other things encapsulate our beloved continent’s ongoing love affair with form and function.
+One might say Australian watches are part of a recent wave of Australian made products that among other things encapsulate our beloved continent’s ongoing love affair with form and function.
 Accordingly, the best Australian watches for men go as big on durability as they do fashion.
 Like a true Aussie with the world at his fingertips, these timepieces are ready for any type of action in any terrain.
 Meanwhile, the industry is definitely taking notice and the words “Made in Australia” have boldly entered the world stage.
-Read on for a list of the Top Australian Watch Brands to see what’s popping up from down under.
+Read on for a list of the Top 11 Australian Watch Brands (in no particular order) to see what’s popping up from down under.

 1. Melbourne Watch Company

-Acclaimed, elegant, precise, sturdy and stunning are just a few words to describe the timepieces offered by top Australian watch brand Melbourne Watch Company (aka MWC).
+Acclaimed, elegant, precise, sturdy and stunning are just a few words to describe the timepieces offered by top Australian made watch brand Melbourne Watch Company (aka MWC).
 It’s therefore, no wonder that the brand has experienced meteoric success since crowdfunding helped them launch their first watch, Flinders, in 2013.
-Put simply, these are wrist watches Australians should be truly proud to own.
+Put simply, these are wristwatches Australians should be truly proud to own.
 Each one is named after a notable Melbourne locale and made with premium materials like high grade 316L stainless steel and scratch-resistant crystal sapphire.
 Under the hood is trusty Japanese movement.
 Pair all that with brilliant designs and a completely reasonable price point and you’re looking at a formidable contender with worldwide appeal.
 Their Portsea chronometer is already the stuff of legend.
 Australian watches don’t come more refined.